-This document describes the admission process, including the shortlisting and selection criteria for the Post Graduate Programme in Management (PGP) 2022-24 batch at the Indian Institute of Management Nagpur (IIM Nagpur).
+Master in Business Administration (MBA) programme is a two-year full-time residential course.
+MBA is IIMN’s flagship programme popularly known as Post Graduate Programme in Management (PGP).
+The following sections describes the admission process, including the shortlisting and selection criteria for the MBA 2023-25 batch at the Indian Institute of Management Nagpur (IIM Nagpur).

 2. NUMBER OF SEATS AND RESERVATION